Implicit differentiation for fast hyperparameter selection in non-smooth convex learning: Experiments

-\Cref{fig:hypergradient_computation} shows for three datasets and two values of regularization parameters the absolute difference between the exact hypergradient and the approximate hypergradient obtained via multiple algorithms as a function of time. \Cref{fig:hypergradient_computation_svm} reports similar results for the SVM, on the same datasets, except \emph{news20}, which is not well suited for SVM, due to limited number of samples.
+\Cref{fig:hypergradient_computation} shows for three data sets and two values of regularization parameters the absolute difference between the exact hypergradient and the approximate hypergradient obtained via multiple algorithms as a function of time. \Cref{fig:hypergradient_computation_svm} reports similar results for the SVM, on the same data sets, except \emph{news20}, which is not well suited for SVM, due to limited number of samples.

 First, it demonstrates that \implicitfull methods are faster than the \forward of proximal coordinate descent (pink).
 This illustrates the benefits of restricting the gradient computation to the support of the Jacobian, as described in \Cref{subsub:proposed_methods}.
 Second, thanks to the flexibility of our approach, we obtain additional speed-ups by combining \implicitfull with a state-of-the-art solver, \texttt{Celer}.
 The resulting method (orange) significantly improves over \implicitfull using a vanilla proximal coordinate descent (green).